MicrosoftDocs/visualstudio-docs/docs/debugger/create-custom-visualizers-of-data.md

 this scenario.

 - For compatibility reasons, the <xref:Microsoft.VisualStudio.DebuggerVisualizers.DialogDebuggerVisualizer.Show%2A> method that was overridden in the preceding section still takes in an <xref:Microsoft.VisualStudio.DebuggerVisualizers.IVisualizerObjectProvider>.
-Nonetheless, it is actually of type <xref:Microsoft.VisualStudio.DebuggerVisualizers.IVisualizerObjectProvider2>.
+However, starting in Visual Studio 2019 version 16.10, it is actually of type <xref:Microsoft.VisualStudio.DebuggerVisualizers.IVisualizerObjectProvider2>.
 Therefore, cast the `objectProvider` object to the updated interface.

 - When sending objects, like commands or data, to the *debuggee-side* use the `IVisualizerObjectProvider2.Serialize` method